michael-lazar/flask-gopher/README.md

 ## Using Templates

 You can also use Flask's templating engine to layout gopher menus.
 Flask-Gopher will automatically inject the ``gopher`` object to the template namespace so you can access the menu helper functions.
 The recommended naming convention for gopher template files is to add the *.gopher* suffix.
+An example template file is shown below:

 **templates/example_menu.gopher**
 ```